lhzcode/es10-cn/functions-classes.md

 	await UnaryExpression[?Yield, +Await]
 ```

-> NOTE 1 await is parsed as an AwaitExpression when the [Await] parameter is present.
+> 注 1 await is parsed as an AwaitExpression when the [Await] parameter is present.
 The [Await] parameter is present in the following contexts:
 >
 > In an AsyncFunctionBody.
 > In the FormalParameters of an AsyncFunctionDeclaration, AsyncFunctionExpression, AsyncGeneratorDeclaration,